compTAG/dbspan/README.md

     conda activate dbspan

-Run the demo with
+Run the tests with

-    make demo
+    make test

 When you want to clean up